IML-DKFZ/sure-vqa/README.md

 # SURE-VQA: SYSTEMATIC UNDERSTANDING OF ROBUSTNESS EVALUATION IN MEDICAL VQA TASKS

 > Vision-Language Models (VLMs) have great potential in medical tasks, like Visual Question Answering (VQA), where they could act as interactive assistants for both patients and clinicians.
-Yet their robustness to distribution shifts on unseen data remains a critical concern for safe deployment.
-Evaluating such robustness requires a controlled experimental setup that allows for systematic insights into the model’s behavior.
-However, we demonstrate that current setups fail to offer sufficiently thorough evaluations, limiting their ability to accurately assess model robustness.
-To address this gap, our work introduces a novel framework, called SURE-VQA, centered around three key requirements to overcome the current pitfalls and systematically analyze the robustness of VLMs: 1) Since robustness on synthetic shifts does not necessarily translate to real-world shifts, robustness should be measured on real-world shifts that are inherent to the VQA data; 2) Traditional token-matching metrics often fail to capture underlying semantics, necessitating the use of large language models (LLMs) for more accurate semantic evaluation; 3) Model performance often lacks interpretability due to missing sanity baselines, thus meaningful baselines should be reported that allow assessing the multimodal impact on the VLM.
-To demonstrate the relevance of this framework, we conduct a study on the robustness of various Parameter-Efficient Fine-Tuning (PEFT) methods across three medical datasets with fourdifferent types of distribution shifts.
-Our study reveals several important findings:
+Yet their robustness to distribution shifts on unseen data remains a key concern for safe deployment.
+Evaluating such robustness requires a controlled experimental setup that allows for systematic insights into the model's behavior.
+However, we demonstrate that current setups fail to offer sufficiently thorough evaluations.
+To address this gap, we introduce a novel framework, called \textit{SURE-VQA}, centered around three key requirements to overcome current pitfalls and systematically analyze VLM robustness: 1) Since robustness on synthetic shifts does not necessarily translate to real-world shifts, it should be measured on real-world shifts that are inherent to the VQA data; 2) Traditional token-matching metrics often fail to capture underlying semantics, necessitating the use of large language models (LLMs) for more accurate semantic evaluation; 3) Model performance often lacks interpretability due to missing sanity baselines, thus meaningful baselines should be reported that allow assessing the multimodal impact on the VLM.
+To demonstrate the relevance of this framework, we conduct a study on the robustness of various Fine-Tuning (FT) methods across three medical datasets with four types of distribution shifts.
+Our study highlights key insights into robustness:
+>1) No FT method consistently outperforms others in robustness
+>2) Robustness trends are more stable across FT methods than across distribution shifts.

->1) Sanity baselines that do not utilize image data can perform surprisingly well
->2) We confirm LoRA as the best-performing PEFT method
+Additionally, we find that simple sanity baselines that do not use the image data can perform surprisingly well and confirm LoRA as the best-performing FT method on in-distribution data.
->3) No PEFT method consistently outperforms others in terms of robustness to shifts.

 <div align="center">
   <img width="70%" src="med_vlm_robustness/images_doc/Pitfalls_Requirements.png">
 </div>

 Pitfalls and Requirements for Systematic Evaluating the Robustness of VLMs in VQA Tasks.
 We aim to overcome pitfalls (P1-P3) in the current evaluation of VLM robustness by satisfying the three requirements (R1-R3): We define a diverse set of realistic shifts (R1).
 We use appropriate metrics for evaluation by using an LLM as evaluator of the VLM output (R2).
-Finally, we compare the results of the VLM with relevant sanity baselines to see the performance gains over such baselines like e.g. considering the text of the question only (R3).
+Finally, we compare the results of the VLM with relevant sanity baselines to see the performance gains over such baselines like considering the text of the question only (R3).

 ## Table of Contents